wajahat1064/Pattern-Recognition-and-Data-Analysis-for-Behavioural-Economics/README.md

-Dataset should be downloaded with this link into the same folder: https://drive.google.com/file/d/1SQ4L0tCT1rVGV7u_0AvAwrPNLw2l_uAn/view?usp=sharing
+Dataset should be downloaded with this link into the directory of the jupyter file: https://drive.google.com/file/d/1SQ4L0tCT1rVGV7u_0AvAwrPNLw2l_uAn/view?usp=sharing

 # Pattern-Recognition-and-Data-Analysis-for-Behavioural-Economics